September books: Daring Greatly and Worth the Wrestle

 This book was also beautiful.
 The title comes from the story of Enos in the Book of Mormon, when he “[wrestles] with God” because of a question he has.
 The topic is timely, because the Church has begun encouraging questions more than ever.
 Although I don’t really have doctrinal questions, I do have questions about God’s plan for me.
 We can wrestle with Him about that too!
 He wants us to engage in the wrestle.
 It’s worth it.

-2 thoughts on “September books: Daring Greatly and Worth the Wrestle”
+2 responses to “September books: Daring Greatly and Worth the Wrestle”